-Ribbon Basics This explains the ribbon types and typical darkness and speed selections Read More>>
+Ribbon Basics - This explains the ribbon types and typical darkness and speed selections.
+Refer to: Ribbon Basics.

 Ribbon Loading - The ribbon must be on a core that has notches to assure the ribbon spindle hubs will move with the ribbon rotation.
 The printer uses a sensor to detect the Ribbon Out condition and depends on the reflective chrome trailer to sense the end of the ribbon.
-See the ribbon sensor Read More>>

 Failure to see this reflective trailer will result in the printer continuing to attempt to print.
 Refer to: User Guide: Loading Transfer Ribbon.

 Ribbon Configuration - Selecting Thermal Transfer if you are using Ribbon, Direct Thermal if you are not using Ribbon.
-ZebraDesigner Driver (Printing Preferences - Advanced Setup - Media Type) Read More>>

-Print quality is a product of proper printer setup and use of compatible media for the application.
+Print quality is a product of proper printer setup and the use of compatible media for the application.
 The four impacting factors to consider are:

 Not all media is the same when it comes to being compatible with your application or needs.
-Printing speed, durability of the image/media, environment are just a few factors to consider when determining the printer setup for the application.
+Printing speed, the durability of the image/media, environment are just a few factors to consider when determining the printer setup for the application.
 Trying to compensate for poor media compatibility by using high printhead pressure and/or darkness settings can impact your printer’s printhead life.

 There are no printhead pressure adjustments on the GX Series printer.
 Assure the printhead properly latches and the platen is not worn as these are the impacting items when printhead pressure may be an issue.

 The printer is capable of printing at multiple print speeds.
-The speed selection take the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
+The speed selection takes the media/ribbon (if used) compatibilities into consideration since if high Darkness settings are required to achieve acceptable print then slower rates should be used.
 If your application requires the highest print speeds available be sure your media supplier has recommended the correct media for your application.

-Print Darkness (also may be referred to as Density or Burn Temperature) is a user adjustable setting.
-Avoid over heating the ribbon as it can melt if set too high.
+Print Darkness (also may be referred to as Density or Burn Temperature) is a user-adjustable setting.
+Avoid overheating the ribbon as it can melt if set too high.
 Vary the darkness to produce the best print quality.
-Setting the darkness using the ZebraDesigner Driver (Printing Preferences - Options - Darkness) Read More>>

-USB - A Zebra compatible driver must be installed before connecting the printer.
+A Zebra-compatible driver must be installed before

-You can use one of the following Utilities to set specific parameters or set a permanent IP address for your printer queue.
+You can use one of the following Utilities to set specific parameters or set a permanent IP address for your printer queue:

-Printing App or Program
+Printing App, Driver, or Program

-Zebra printers are command interpretation engines using printer commands to to define the printed images.
+Zebra printers are command interpretation engines using printer commands to define the printed images.
 The printer must receive the commands in the supported printer language such as ZPL, EPL, CPCL.
 The printer will not respond if the label format received does not contain the required programming commands for label printing.
 Programming commands can be entered into a file and communicated to the printer, received as an output through a driver from an application, or created using one of many Zebra Label Software packages on the market.